ember-learn/guides-source/guides/release/working-with-javascript/native-classes.md

 ```

 We need to add a _setter_ in order to be able to set it.
 Generally, the setter
-function stores the value somewher, and the getter function retrieves it:
+function stores the value somewhere, and the getter function retrieves it:

 ```js
 class Person {